Skip to content

 GdBi=10log10(1.5×0.719)=10log10(1.079)0.33 dBiG_{\text{dBi}} = 10 \log_{10}(1.5 \times 0.719) = 10 \log_{10}(1.079) \approx 0.33\ \text{dBi}

-Step 5 — Bandwidth:
+Step 5 — What about bandwidth?

 BW3dBf(Rr+RL)2πfL=Rr+RL2πLBW_{-3\text{dB}} \approx \frac{f (R_r + R_L)}{2 \pi f L} = \frac{R_r + R_L}{2\pi L}

-For our loop, Lμ0(D/2)[ln(8D/d)2]1.87 μHL \approx \mu_0 (D/2)[\ln(8D/d) - 2] \approx 1.87\ \mu\text{H}, giving:
+For this loop, the inductance is roughly Lμ0(D/2)[ln(8D/d)2]1.87 μHL \approx \mu_0 (D/2)[\ln(8D/d) - 2] \approx 1.87\ \mu\text{H}, which gives us:

 BW0.1282π×1.87×10610.9 kHzBW \approx \frac{0.128}{2\pi \times 1.87 \times 10^{-6}} \approx 10.9\ \text{kHz}